Deighv/SongsofSyx/README.md

   Stop Recording
 After the script will pull in the next lowest save, and repeat the process.

+### stitchCinematic.py

+This uses similar functionality to autoRecord, but cleaned up.
+Many functions have been moved to helperFunctions.py Great naming, I know.

+This script will:
+Reload the same save 25 times, each time going to the same start point, then panning out to record 25 separate scenes- 5 scenes wide by 5 scenes tall
+At the end of the script are a series of ffmpeg commands to stitch together those scenes to create one cohesive video Then, since nothing can play a video with that resolution- although someone *please* try to upload that to Youtube and see what blows up
+There is another ffmpeg script to drop it to 8k
+  If you want to change the start corner from where it records, modify lines 33 and 34 The methods there take (Number of Times To Move the Pixels to Move, Number of Pixels to Move) If you go beyond the Number of Pixels to Move I use for either, you'll likely have problems due to camera smoothness, acceleration, something, built into the game, making positioning inconsistent

+This script assumes you're running Syx base resolution of 2130x1232 I installed that resolution into my monitor using the Nvidia Control Panel so I could use it fullscreen.
+I hear this can damage your monitor.

+Barring that, you can change the hard coded values with some math, or code it out- if a hardcoded x pixel value is 1930, divide that by the max 2190, multiply by your screen width (ie 1080) and round up/down, you'll have a good approximate.
+Will need to be done for every hardcoded x and y pixel value.

 ### drawHearts.py -
 Run and tab into Syx (I just f5 from vscode), example of how to macro the UI and draw things even while the UI is hidden.